Atlas975/Notes/Languages&Compilation/Recursive_descent.md

 - For NON-TERMINAL $X::=\alpha$, the production needs to handle $\alpha$ being one of 4 possibilities:

 ![[Pasted image 20240303232228.png|450|450]]

+- Example function that handles an expression that allows terms to be added (this can be extended)
 ## Recursive descent parse structure
 - Needs to know all possible [[First_sets|first]] terminals / tokens for each non-terminal.
 This is why Recursive descent is done using [[Syntax_analyser#LL(K) and LR(K) parsers|LL(1)]]  lookahead, this is done using the variable `nextSymbol`
 - This also requires moving the lexical analyser to the next token if a lookahead is accepted